joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 {:pre: .pre}

 # Deploying {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 behind a firewall
-{: #deploy-ocp-firewall}
+{: #deploy-k8-firewall}

 You can use these instructions to deploy {{site.data.keyword.blockchainfull}} Platform v2.1.1 behind a firewall without internet connectivity.
 If you are deploying the platform on a cluster with access to the external internet, use the main instructions for [Deploying {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-deploy-ocp#deploy-ocp).
 {:shortdesc}

 You can deploy the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 onto a Kubernetes cluster that is running on Red Hat OpenShift Container Platform 3.11.
-The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
+The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 When the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.

 ## Need to Know